deployo/deployo.github.io/content/blog/dokku-on-linode.md

 After selecting an instance and clicking "Add this Linode!" button at the bottom of the page, your server will be created.

 Initially the server is empty, there is no operating system or anything there at all.
 To be able run anything on the server we have to install an operating system by deploying an Image.
-I chose to deploy ubutu 16.04 LTS because it is the most stable ubuntu available at the moment.
+I chose to deploy Ubuntu 16.04 LTS because it is the most stable Ubuntu available at the moment.
 I chose Ubuntu because there is a huge community of developers using Ubuntu and there is almost no problem that somebody already did not have and has not already fixed.

 Now when the OS is installed your server is in "Powered Off" state, click the "Boot" button to start it up.